John Guillermin: Personality

 Before filming started on Midway (1976), producer Walter Mirisch replaced Guillermin with Jack Smight after Guillermin requested more time and equipment, particularly aeroplanes, than the budget allowed.
 Guillermin was also replaced as director on Sahara (1983) by Andrew V. McLaglen.
 Novelist James Dickey, who worked with him on the unfilmed Alnilam project in 1989, wrote that Guillermin was "one of those megalomaniacal directors who have to be given the gates of Heaven before they consider doing a project."

 His work was re-appraised in Film Comment.

 Why has Guillermin's career gone unrecognized?
 Easy: bad timing.
 Guillermin hit his stride at the end of the Fifties, just as a post-studio system style of filmmaking was arising with the French New Wave, Britain's Free Cinema, and so on.
 For the admirers of these idioms, Guillermin's meticulously executed and unapologetically classical works, such as The Blue Max (1966) or The Bridge at Remagen (1969), were anathema.
 The only Guillermin film that was somewhat in synch with the fashion of the day is Never Let Go (1960), an excursion into England's underworld that functions as a perfectly constructed parable about the new middle class's fear of falling—a kitchen-sink noir.
 The problem wasn't so much the disdain of new wave hipsters, as it was one of the director's attitude.
 Guillermin is something of a melancholic: In his coolly unflinching cinema, tired, traumatized men in desperate situations fight with dour determination for a few shreds of dignity.
 There's nothing conventionally uplifting about his films; his tales of violence, grimy glory, and defeat conceded with stoicism, don't make for easy viewing experiences.
 At their finest, Guillermin's films are howls from the soul's darker recesses—theirs is a savage heart.

-"You know, there's really nothing like an exciting film on a big screen," he said in a 1990 interview.
+"You know, there's really nothing like an exciting film on a big screen," Guillermin said in a 1990 interview.
 "Hopefully, I've made a few in my career."

 Personal life and death

 On 20 July 1956, Guillermin married actress and author Maureen Connell.
 They had two children, Michelle and Michael-John, the latter of whom died in 1984 in a car accident in Truckee, California.
 They resided in the Los Angeles area beginning 1968.
 His second wife was Mary Guillermin, a family therapist and artist.

 On 27 September 2015, Guillermin died in Topanga, California, from a heart attack.
 He was 89.
 Guillermin attributed much of his famed bad temper to depression.